vtex-apps/io-documentation/docs/en/Recipes/development/overwriting-the-messages-app.md

   }
 }
 ```
+8. (Optional) If you want to check your changes on the GraphQL IDE, check the " Checking your changes" section.

-Now, no other actions are needed on your part.
+Now, no further actions are needed on your part.
 Once you receive the expected response, you are ready to check out the desired changes in your store!

 ### Catalog translations